Majlanky/couch-slacker/README.md

 * [mvnRepository](https://mvnrepository.com/artifact/com.groocraft/couch-slacker)

 ## Wiki
 This README contains only basic information about project.
-For more or detailed information, visit [wiki](https://github.com/Majlanky/couch-slacker/wiki)
+For more or detailed information, visit the [wiki](https://github.com/Majlanky/couch-slacker/wiki)

 ## Project Focus
 * Provide a basic client for [CouchDB](https://couchdb.apache.org/)